-- First, open the Control Panel by searching for it in the Windows search bar.
+- Open the Control Panel by typing Manage in the Run dialog box.

 Mark Ginter is a tech blogger with a passion for all things gadgets and gizmos.
 A self-proclaimed "geek", Mark has been blogging about technology for over 15 years.
 His blog, techquack.com, covers a wide range of topics including new product releases, industry news, and tips and tricks for getting the most out of your devices.
 If you're looking for someone who can keep you up-to-date with all the latest tech news and developments, then be sure to follow him over at Microsoft.